 found-snapshots repository and the

 cloud-snapshot-policy SLM policy.
 To use a custom snapshot repository you can register a new snapshot repository and SLM policy.
+You can customize the snapshot retention settings of the

 Other repository options are available.
 You can: